Deep Weakly-Supervised Learning Methods for Classification and Localization in Histology Images: A Survey: A taxonomy of weakly-supervised object localization methods

+In our taxonomy, we focus on deep WSL methods that allow classifying an image and \emph{pixel-wise} localize its ROIs via a heat map (soft-segmentation map, CAM)\footnote{In practice, these methods can also yield a bounding box after performing an image processing procedure over the CAM~\citep{choe2020evaluating}.} During training, only global image-class labels are required for supervision.
+These methods are referred to as weakly-supervised object localization methods (WSOL)~\citep{choe2020evaluating}.

-Among deep WSL models, we identify two main categories based on the approached to achieve region localization (see \autoref{fig:fig-diff-flow}): (a) bottom-up methods that are based on the forward pass information within a network, and (b) top-down methods that are based on the backward information. \autoref{fig:fig-taxonomy} illustrates the overall taxonomy.
-All these methods employ \emph{a localization mechanism} in order to isolate pixel-wise ROIs.
-They either rely on: \textbf{(1)} an attention map, where high magnitude responses correspond to ROI in the image, or \textbf{(2)} a bounding box that encloses a ROI.
-These methods require image-level annotation only in order to train DL model to classify an image while localizing the corresponding ROI within the image.
+\autoref{fig:fig-taxonomy} illustrates the overall taxonomy.
+Among deep WSOL methods, we identify two main categories based on the information flow in the network to yield region localization (see \autoref{fig:fig-diff-flow}): (a) bottom-up methods, which are based on the forward pass information within a network, and (b) top-down methods, which exploit the backward information in addition to a forward pass.
+Each WSOL aims to stimulate the localization of ROI using a different mechanism.
+Both categories rely on building a spatial attention map that has a high magnitude response over ROI and low activations over the background.
+The rest of this section provides the notations used herein, details on the main categories and sub-categories, and highlights of the main emerging trends that contributed to the progress of the WSOL task.